 People use great plantain for cough, mouth sores, obesity, abnormal menstrual bleeding, and many other conditions, but there is no good scientific evidence to support these uses.

 Don't confuse great plantain with other plants also known as plantain, such as Asian water plantain, black psyllium, blond psyllium, buckhorn plantain, or buck's-horn plantain.
 These are not the same.

 Uses & Effectiveness

-Special Precautions & Warnings:Pregnancy and breast-feeding: It's UNSAFE to use great plantain if you are pregnant.
+When applied to the skin: Great plantain cream is possibly safe when used for up to 2 weeks.
+It can cause allergic skin reactions in some people.
+Pregnancy: It's likely unsafe to use great plantain while pregnant.
 Great plantain can affect the uterus and might increase the chance of having a miscarriage.

-Not enough is known about the safety of using great plantain if you are breast-feeding.
+Breast-feeding: There isn't enough reliable information to know if great plantain is safe to use when breast-feeding.
 Stay on the safe side and avoid use.

 Be cautious with this combination